Study with us as an exchange student

 Step 3: Complete the online application

-When you receive access to our online application portal, you will be required to provide the following documents.
+Once you have accepted your offer, you will receive access to our online application portal.
+You will be required to provide the following documents:

-Transcripts of courses and grades: This document must be in English or an official translated copy.
+Transcripts of courses and grades including description of grading: This document must be in English or an official translated copy.
 Upload this document as a .pdf file.

 Study plan: A five-course plan for your studies while at the University of Manitoba.
-You can find all scheduled course offerings in Aurora.
+You can find all scheduled course offerings in the Aurora class schedule.

 The following faculties are available for exchange students: